Starling226/conduit-manager/README.md

 * **Add server:** Use Add Server(+) if you have not added any server yet.
 You can also use this later to add further servers.
 * **Delete server:** Use Delete Server if you no longer needed.
 * **Deploy:** Select one or a number of servers in the right panel and cick Deploy.
 This will deploy your server(s)
 * **Upgrade:** This upgrade the conduit cli binary in remote server to the version displayed in GUI.
+It also upgrade to the latest get_stat_conduit.py.
 * **Status:** Clicking on this dosplay the current status of your server(s), whether it is active or dead.
 It also shows the last 10 connections to the server.
 * **Statistics:** This shows the network analytic.
 Clients is the average of last one hour.
 To get the current live connections and conduit status click on Status Button.
 * **Stop:** If you like to stop Conduit service, use this.
 You hardly need this.